-The oldest megafossil-bearing strata of the Southern Alps indicate an early Upper Ordovician age.
-In the western Carnic Alps and in the Brixen Phyllite Complex even older rocks occur the age of which, however, is not precisely known.
-Presumably, the oldest part of this sequence may be attributed to the Cambrian or Lower Ordovician.
+The oldest megafossil-bearing strata of the Southern Alps indicate an early Late Ordovician age.
+In the western Carnic Alps and in the Brixen Phyllite complex even older rocks occur the age of which, however, is not precisely known.
+Presumably, the oldest part of this sequence may be attributed to the Cambrian or Early Ordovician.

 In the Austrian part of the Southern Alps the Ordovician succession comprises weakly metamorphosed fine and coarse clastic rocks named the Val Visdende Group.
-This more than 1000 m thick sequence is well exposed in the westernmost part of the Carnic Alps on both sides of the Austrian-Italian border on the topographic sheets Obertilliach and Sillian.
-The lithology ranges from shales and slates to laminated siltstones, sandstones, arkoses, quartzites and greywackes.
-They are overlain by more than 300 m thick acidic volcanites and volcanoclastic rocks named the "Comelico-Porphyroid" and "Fleons Formation" respectively (Fig. 3)3, and their lateral equivalents comprising the Himmelberg Sandstone and the Uggwa Shale.
-Locally, the latter contain rich fossils such as bryozoans, trilobites, hyoliths, gastropods and cystoids indicating a Caradocian age (V. HAVLICEK et al. 1987).
-According to R. D. DALLMEYER & F. NEUBAUER (1994) detrial muscovites from the sandstones are characterized by appparent ages (40Ar/39Ar) of c.
-600 to 620 Ma and may thus be derived from a source area affected by late Precambrian (Cadomian) metamorphism.
+This more than 1000 m thick sequence is well exposed in the westernmost part of the Carnic Alps on both sides of the Austrian-Italian border.
+The lithology ranges from shales and slates to laminated siltstones, sandstones, arkoses,

+Fig. 2 Biostratigraphic scheme of the Palaeozoic sequence of the Carnic Alps.
+With only minor modifications this subdivision can also be applied in the Karawanken Alps (after SCHÖNLAUB, 1985, modified). quartzites and greywackes.
+They are overlain by more than 300 m thick acidic volcanites and volcaniclastic rocks named the "Comelico Porphyroid" and "Fleons Formation" respectively (Fig. 3), and their lateral equivalents comprising the Himmelberg Sandstone and the Uggwa Shale.
+Locally, the latter contain rich fossils such as bryozoans, trilobites, hyoliths, gastropods and cystoids indicating a Caradocian age (HAVLICEK et al., 1987).
+According to DALLMEYER and NEUBAUER (1994), detrital muscovites from the sandstones are characterized by apparent ages (40Ar/39Ar) of c.
+640 Ma and may thus be derived from a source area affected by Late Precambrian (Cadomian) metamorphism.